Postponements mount as Covid disrupts midweek football action

 “However, taking into account the injuries and positive Covid-19 cases in the squad, we do not have the required numbers for the match to take place.”

-League One has now seen the postponement of five games.
-Those already called off at Burton and Charlton were joined on Tuesday by the loss of the MK Dons v Cheltenham, Plymouth v Portsmouth and Wigan v Fleetwood fixtures.
+League One has now seen the postponement of six games.
+Those already called off at Burton and Charlton were joined on Tuesday by the MK Dons v Cheltenham, Plymouth v Portsmouth, Wigan v Fleetwood and Rotherham v Lincoln fixtures.

-Plymouth have also had their New Year’s Day clash with AFC Wimbledon, and Fleetwood their trip to Sunderland on January, 2 called off.
+Plymouth have also had their New Year’s Day clash with AFC Wimbledon called off, while Fleetwood’s trip to Sunderland on January 2 has gone the same way.

 A statement on Fleetwood’s website read: “Fleetwood Town’s Sky Bet League One fixtures against Wigan Athletic and Sunderland on Wednesday 29 December and Sunday 2 January respectively have been postponed.